StandardisationDE

 ResourceDE

-The AI Act provides for AI real labs to foster innovation by allowing companies to test AI systems under real-world conditions and clarify legal issues.
-The Federal Network Agency conducted a pilot project and offers the EUSAiR pilot project for businesses.
+The Federal Network Agency presents AI real labs as an innovation tool under the EU AI Act.
+Real labs allow companies to test AI systems under real conditions and clarify legal issues in advance.
+A pilot project and the EUSAiR pilot project provide practical insights.

 Source: Bundesnetzagentur